Bariloche, nestled along the shore of Lake Nahuel Huapi and surrounded by snow-capped peaks serves as the gateway to the playland of Patagonia.

 Another pub beer lovers won’t want to miss is Ceverceria Blest, the area’s first microbrewery, which opened over 30 years ago.

 For artisanal beer downtown, try Manush, popular with locals for its beer and ample something-for-everyone menu.
 Manush has a location in the center of Bariloche and another outside of town along the water toward Villa Campanario and Villa Suiza.

 To try the ultimate Bariloche treat, RapaNui chocolate shop offers a Berlina Imperial Stout and a Chocolate RapaNui ‘Choco beer’, made with 90% cacao from Colombia.

-→ Wondering what that cubierto charge is and how much to tip?
+→ Wondering what that cubierto charge on your restaurant check is and how much to tip?
 Read our FAQ for Dining in Argentina

 Bariloche Lake Tours